 Furthermore, if the €5 million was supposed to be ‘compensation’ for the nation and supporters of Ireland for losing out on the glory of qualifying and participating in the World Cup, then why did Delaney wait until the corruption scandal at FIFA finally erupted (almost 6 years later) in 2015 before releasing details about the payment?

 Delaney then quickly changed his story and said it was a ‘loan’ which was given on the understanding that it would be returned to FIFA if Ireland were to qualify for the World Cup 2014 in Brazil.
 Does that story sound plausible?
 Was there ever any prospect of Ireland paying back the ‘compensation’ (or ‘loan’)?!.

 Delaney is running scared presently, rightly afraid that he will lose his plush job (he definitely should lose it) and he is now attempting to muddy the waters further by claiming that the money was given to the FAI because of “FIFA’s decision – in the weeks before the play-off games in late 2009 – to seed the draw” (Irish Independent).

 So which is it John?
 Please try to get your story straight.

 Was the €5 million a ‘compensation’ or a ‘loan’?
 [UPDATE: the FAI are now referring to it as an ‘inducement‘ – you couldn’t make this stuff up – but the FAI are trying their best].

-Was it because Ireland were denied the right (what right?), due to cheating (which happens in every sport) to win a match which they were only drawing at the time of said cheating?
+Was it because Ireland were denied the right (what right?), due to cheating (which happens in every sport) to win a match which they were only drawing (on aggregate) at the time of said cheating?